tuket/web_hugo/content/posts/2022-08-05-explosion-decals.md

 ### Adding some variety

 With this approach, all the decals will look the same because they sample the same noise map.
-The obvious solution is having multiple noise environemnt maps.
+The obvious solution is having multiple noise environment maps.
 But this is not needed at all.
-Just assign a random rotation matrix to each decal, and use it to rotate the sampling vector.
+Just assign a random rotation matrix to each decal, and use it to rotate the sampling direction.
 It's just one matrix multiplication: `sampleDir = rotationMtx * sampleDir;`.